tchebb/binaryninja-versionbug/README.md

 it, create a user segment with a start address before the auto segment.
-Then, save and reload the bndb, and observe that the user segment has taken the start address of the auto segment, and the portion of the auto segment which it now overlaps (which, if the file is less than 0x80 bytes, is all of it) no longer exists.
+Then, save and reload the bndb, and observe that the user segment has taken the start address of the auto segment, and the portion of the auto segment which it now overlaps (which, if the user segment is larger, is all of it) no longer exists.

 Detailed repro steps:
  1. Open any data file in Binary Ninja. (`demo-files/` contains a 4-byte and a